- Place of Use Continent - North America, Country - Canada

 Isaac Handford was born in Middlesbrough Yorkshire, England, on 3 January 1884.
 It is unclear when he immigrated to Canada.

-A carpenter, Handford enlisted in the 65th Battalion in Prince Albert, Saskatchewan, on 22 July 1915.
+A carpenter, Handford enlisted in the 65th Canadian Infantry Battalion (Saskatchewan) in Prince Albert, Saskatchewan, on 22 July 1915.
 After initial training in Canada, he left for England aboard SS Corsican on 25 September 1915 with the battalion’s Reinforcement Draft, arriving there on 4 October 1915.

 On 5 February 1916, Handford was transferred to the Canadian Engineer Training Depot for training in combat engineering.
 Two months later, he was shipped to France as part of the 7th Field Company, Canadian Engineers.
 After three months with that unit, he was transferred to the Royal Canadian Regiment.